qoherent/spectrogram-segmentation/README.md

 9. After you finish exploring, consider removing the sensing dataset from your system and deleting the Conda environment to free up space.
-You can delete the Conda environment using:
+You can delete the Conda environment using the following command:
 ```commandline
 conda env remove --name spectrogram-segmentation
 ```

-### 📓 Running this example in Google Colab
+### Running this example in Google Colab

-Coming soon: Don't want the hassle of downloading the project, dataset, and setting up a Conda environment?
+Coming soon: Don't want the hassle of downloading the project and dataset and setting up a Conda environment?
 We've shared the notebook on Google Colab: [Spectrogram Segmentation]().